convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/native-action-components/file-chooser.md

 ---
 ##### Defines a <i>File Chooser</i> action component.
  This component helps selecting a file.
-<u>Supported platorm(s):</u>  - Android
+<u>Supported platorm(s):</u>
-You can access data from the next action in the chain in (TS) mode with: <code> - out: The file URI
+ - AndroidYou can access data from the next action in the chain in (TS) mode with: <code>
-</code>Whenever cordova platform is not available, the value defined in mocking option is returned.
+ - out: The file URI</code>Whenever cordova platform is not available, the value defined in mocking option is returned.
  Default mocked value is <code>'https://www.convertigo.com/wp-content/uploads/2015/01/logoStudio.png'</code>.
 It uses the native Android file picker for the user to select a file.
 For more information : <a target='_blank' href='https://ionicframework.com/docs/v3/native/file-chooser/'>File Chooser</a>.